pwang347/pwang347.github.io/featured/_posts/2017-07-02-Docker GUI.markdown

 </table>

 <h1>Project description</h1>
+Work in progress!

 Docker GUI is a web control utility for managing Docker containers and images.
-While creating an graphical interface for Docker isn't a new idea, most (such as Kubernetes) are designed primarily for cluster orchestration, whereas the purpose of this tool is to provide a user-friendly interface for those unfamiliar with Docker.
+While creating a graphical interface for Docker isn't a particularly new idea, most (such as Kubernetes) are designed primarily for cluster orchestration, whereas the purpose of this tool is to provide a user-friendly interface for those unfamiliar with Docker.

 The project is in part motivated by the frustration of some co-workers, and a sudden keen interest in Golang and ReactJS.